 One should be able to rely on these well-paid and privileged civil servants to honour their oath of office to do their best to follow the evidence, the law, and do justice.
 It is the cornerstone of our judicial system that people are to be given a fair hearing, before a fair judge acting honestly.
 This was not the case here.

 Sadly, this kind of experience is not completely rare in our legal system.
-While most justices are dedicated, well-qualified and fair, far too often one runs into lazy and incompetent judges who base their decisions on their own expedience, personal feelings, speculation, and mood, rather than the evidence.
+While many justices are dedicated, well-qualified and fair, far too often one runs into lazy and incompetent judges who base their decisions on their own expedience, personal feelings, speculation, and mood, rather than the evidence.
 This is clearly what was done here.
 No one who becomes a judge would demonstrate a lack of knowledge on such totaLITY of evidentiary rules and law on undue influence and costs.
 If a senior judge to suggests she did not know or at least was not willing to apply the laws of evidence, undue influence and costs as she demonstrated here, then she has no business being a judge.

-Too many suffer from Judgeitis.
+Too many on the bench suffer from Judgeitis.
 It is an affliction characterized by feelings of self-importance, rudeness, lack of attention to the evidence, and a desire to do what is expeditious for them rather than do justice.

 Justice perverted and denied.